 Despite its huge popularity, Paris still has plenty of tucked-away hidden areas for those seeking something a little less touristy.

 There are two approaches to getting off the capital’s beaten track.
 The first is to simply get lost in the many narrow streets hiding behind the big, bold boulevards.

 The second is to seek out lesser-known attractions.
-One of the best is Le Manoir de Paris, an unsettling insight into the spookier side of Paris’s grisly past.
+One of the best is Le Manoir de Paris, an unsettling insight into the spookier side of the city’s grisly past.
 The Vampire Museum offers similar thrills and chills.

 Paris also has an abandoned railway line circling its outskirts, which can make for a great stroll.

-15. And Marvel at a Barrage of Bridges
+15. And Marvel at the Barrage of Bridges